 The museum is focused on this one particular action – the role of the 6th British Airborne (British and Canadians) on the eastern flank.
 It is located a few metres from the east end (island side) of the new Bénouville bridge.
 The new bridge looks very similar to the old bridge, which it replaced in 1994.
 The old bridge was sold to the museum association for 1 franc and now has pride of place in the museum grounds.

-The museum is in a modern building housing a small circular cinema and many artifacts from the airborne & ground forces.
+The museum is in a modern building housing a small circular cinema and many artefacts from the airborne & ground forces.
 Outside in the grounds are some of their vehicles and weapons.
 So, while the focus is very much on the actions of the 6th Airborne, it is not exclusive; there is for example a display of items used by the French Resistance in the area.

 Inside the Pegasus Memorial Museum

 The interior is one large open space with displays gathered around the cinema in the centre.
 There are some really interesting photographs, plenty of uniforms, weapons and equipment.
 There’s a display showing how larger vehicles, such as tanks, could be carried in the Horsa’s bigger brother, the Hamilcar glider, and there’s a set of Bill Millin’s bagpipes!***

 Take a look (above) at the B&W photos of the troops enjoying a cup of tea by their glider.
 Note the invasion stripes.
 The order to paint them was given at the very last minute – only 24hrs before D-Day in some cases.
 So they were applied hastily, usually with brooms, which explains the slightly ragged edges!
 Troop carriers were given a little more notice.
 They got the order to paint the stripes on 3rd June.
 So the photo of Terrent Rushton airfield must have been taken between 3rd and the evening of 5th June.